Dawitdaniel91/Pewlett-Hackard-Analysis/README.md

   # Conclusion

-    Based on the results , most of senior emplyees retire with 10 years so the company should look for the recruite young employee to get some expossiors with the senior employees before retire most of the experianced senior empoyers.
+    Based on the results, most of the senior employees retire with 10 years so the company should look for the recruit young employee to get some expressions with the senior employees before retiring most of the experienced senior employers.